Briggs & Stratton Storm Responder - 6250/8500W Portable Generator

 The Storm Responder also benefits from Briggs & Stratton’s CO Guard™ (opens in a new tab) carbon monoxide shutdown.
 This new patent-pending technology uses advanced algorithms to shut down the generator when harmful levels of carbon monoxide accumulate in the generator's operating area.

-Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Briggs & Stratton also included a extension cord in the Storm Responder's packaging.
+In addition to the standard documentation and owner's manual (opens in a new tab) for prompt setup, Briggs & Stratton has also included a extension cord in the packaging of the Storm Responder.

 The Briggs & Stratton Storm Responder versus other generators